ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 ```

 The above configuration is parsed at start time and provies a reference to our
-pipeline configuration file.
-After parsing that file, we inject environment
+pipeline configuration file directory.
+After parsing that file, we inject
-variables into their corresponding templated locations, if any.
+environment variables into their corresponding templated locations, if any.

 ```go
 // DB defines the interface for a key-value store.